SoftUni/Programming-Basics-Book-JS-EN/chapter-07-complex-loops.md

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/937#8](https://judge.softuni.org/Contests/Practice/Index/937#8).

-## Infinite loops and the operator break
+## Infinite Loops and The break Operator

 So far, we were introduced to various types of loops, learning what structures they have and how they are applied.
 Now, we need to understand what an **infinite loop** is, when it occurs, and how we can break it using the **`break`** operator.